grouville/dagger-serverless/README.md

 │   ├── module.cue            # Module configuration
 │   ├── pkg                   # Official package (contains dagger package)
 │   │   └── alpha.dagger.io
-│   ├── usr                   # Your personnal cue package (used to store community package)
+│   ├── usr                   # Your cue package (used to store community package)
 ```

 Now tip the following command to use our `serverless` package :